Monica Potter: Career

 In 2004, Potter played the role of Alison Gordon in the first Saw film.
 Later Potter worked on television.
 She was a cast member of the ABC legal drama Boston Legal but left during the second season.
 In 2009, Potter became a cast member of the new TNT series Trust Me which was cancelled after the first season due to low ratings.
 In 2009, she had a lead role in the horror-thriller remake of Wes Craven's The Last House on the Left, opposite Tony Goldwyn.

 Potter played the role of Kristina Braverman in the comedy-drama Parenthood, receiving critical acclaim for her performance in the fourth season.
 In 2013, she won the Critics' Choice Television Award for Best Drama Supporting Actress and was nominated for a Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film for her role in the show.

 In 2014, Potter created Monica Potter Home, an upscale home goods, natural skin care and home decor business in Cleveland, Ohio.
 The business began based on her skin care regimen that made use of Sea Buckthorn essential oils.
 Her father started using a balm, a natural product, on her when she was a young child because of her eczema.
 The business is a family affair; her mother and sisters work for her in the business.
 In 2017, with the business failing, she collaborated with Marcus Lemonis of CNBC's The Profit.
-She and her business appeared with her family and coworkers on Season 5, Episode 4.
+She and her business appeared with her family and coworkers in episode 4 of the fifth season.

 In 2015, Potter was joined by her mother and all three sisters on Celebrity Family Feud.
 The following year, she appeared in a HGTV reality series titled Welcome Back Potter, which chronicled the purchase and restoration of her childhood home in Cleveland, Ohio thirty years after the family sold it in 1987.

-In 2016, Counting Crows' frontman Adam Duritz confirmed that the band's song Mrs Potter's Lullaby, from the album This Desert Life (1999), was written about an imaginary version of her, as they had never met.
+In 2016, Counting Crows frontman Adam Duritz confirmed that the band's song "Mrs. Potter's Lullaby", from the album This Desert Life (1999), was written about an imaginary version of her, as they had never met.
 Duritz explained that serendipity led to them meeting (for the first time) for a casual supper with industry friends the day the band was recording the song, and Potter returned to the studio with Duritz to watch them record.
 They became friends, and a tape he forgot he gave her on the night of the recording ended up salvaging the song, which the band felt they had ruined during post-production and had decided to not keep on the album.

 Personal life

 Potter was married to Tom Potter from 1990 to 1998; together they have two sons.
 In 2005, Potter married Daniel Christopher Allison, an orthopedic surgeon.

 Potter and Allison have one daughter.
-In March 2015, Potter's husband joined the US Navy Reserve as a physician, with the starting rank of Lieutenant Commander.
+In March 2015, Potter's husband joined the U.S. Navy Reserve as a physician, with the starting rank of Lieutenant Commander.
 In February 2018, the couple filed for divorce.

-Potter's father died in 2004 of cardiovascular disease.
+Potter's father died of cardiovascular disease in 2004.